MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### What Power Automate capabilities are included in Windows licenses?

 Windows 11 users can try desktop flows in attended RPA for personal productivity in the default environment.
-They can't share the desktop flows or create desktop flows in a different environment other than default environment.
+They can't share the desktop flows or create desktop flows in a different environment other than the default environment.
 Windows users do not have access to cloud flows.
 To get full cloud flows and RPA features, purchase the Power Automate per user with attended RPA plan.

 Windows 11 users can search for "Power Automate" in the Windows search bar.
-The Power Automate Desktop app downloads automatically and then launches the first time you select its icon.
+The Power Automate app for the desktop downloads automatically and then launches the first time you select its icon.

-### Can Windows 10, Windows server 2016 users use Power Automate for desktop?
+### Can Windows 10 and Windows Server 2016 users use Power Automate for desktop?

-Yes, they can use Power Automate for desktop (they have usage rights for it) but they'll have to download it from the download center.
+Yes, they can use Power Automate for the desktop (they have usage rights for it) but they'll have to download it from the download center.

 ## Office 365 license questions

-Here are some frequently asked questions about using Power Automate with a Office 365 license.
+Here are some frequently asked questions about using Power Automate with an Office 365 license.

-### What Power Automate capabilities are included in Office 365 licenses
+### What Power Automate capabilities are included in Office 365 licenses?

 Limited Power Automate use rights are included with select Office 365 licenses to allow users to customize and extend Office 365 for personal productivity scenarios.
 For enterprise scenarios, Office recommends [standalone licenses](./types.md#standalone-plans).

-Office 365 licenses include the following Power Automate capabilities.
+Office 365 licenses include the following Power Automate capabilities:

 - Create and execute automated, scheduled, and button flows.
 - Access to [standard connectors](./types.md#standard-connectors).
 - 2,000 [Power Platform requests/day](./types.md#power-platform-requests).
 10,000 requests/day during [transition period](./types.md#transition-period).

-The following Power Automate capabilities aren't included.
+The following Power Automate capabilities aren't included:

 - Access to [premium connectors](./types.md#premium-connectors) is not included except in Dataverse for Teams environments.
 Learn more about [Dataverse for Teams capabilities](../pricing-billing-skus.md#dataverse-capabilities-with-microsoft-365-licenses).
 - [Business process flows](./types.md#business-process-flows).